ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 discussions.
 The research was done while working at [KTH Department of Mathematics](https://www.kth.se/en/sci/institutioner/math).

+*If you are confused by any notations, ask me or try [this](/notations.html).
-*This post (including both Part 1 and Part2) is licensed under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) and [GNU FDL](https://www.gnu.org/licenses/fdl.html).*
+This post (including both Part 1 and Part2) is licensed under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) and [GNU FDL](https://www.gnu.org/licenses/fdl.html).*